 This post is also available in: हिन्दी (Hindi)

 Hepatitis is a condition where liver cells become inflamed (swollen).
 In hepatitis, the word ‘hepat’ refers to the liver and ‘itis’ refers to its inflammation.
+In this article, you will know about What is hepatitis? and Causes, signs and symptoms of Hepatitis so just read the complete article.

 Inflammation in hepatitis occurs in response to some damage which can be due to infections, alcohol, medicines, toxins, or antibodies.
 The infection of the liver caused by hepatitis viruses are the commonest cause of hepatitis in the world and in India.
 This can be caused by any of the 5 viruses namely hepatitis A, B, C, D, and E.